 We had a great surprise – a lovely Canadian lady Jennifer, whom we had met in Peru (we hired a tiny plane and flew over the Nasca lines together 3 years prior), was also in Bali.
 So she joined us in the pool and for the evening, and it was a great time.

-It was great to catch up with another avid traveller, and I found I learnt so much from her.
+It was great to catch up with another avid traveler, and I found I learned so much from her.
 New phone apps for travel; and tips and tricks for long-term exploring were all a part of the conversation.

 This is a happening place!

-We returned upstairs, and settled in nicely for a relaxing night.
-The friendly staff delivered our food, drink and an ice-bucket to our room, and we enjoyed some nibbles and a movie night.
+We returned upstairs and settled in nicely for a relaxing night.
+The friendly staff delivered our food, drink, and an ice-bucket to our hotel room.
+We did enjoy some nibbles and a movie night.